Location Calabar, Nigeria

 Open to Canadian Citizens and Permanent Residents of Canada only

-The purpose of the Information Communication Technology (ICT) Advisor is to maintain the website of Girls’ Power Initiative (GPI), and build on recent improvements made to GPI’s information and technology services, as well as the knowledge management of existing documentation practices.
+We need an Information Technology Advisor to maintain the website of Girls’ Power Initiative (GPI), build on recent system improvements, and help develop current existing documentation practices.

 GPI’s focus is to assist young girls live healthy lives and achieve their full potentials, towards an empowered womanhood.
 It also includes assisting young girls to overcome the risk of early sexual activities, gender discrimination, Human Rights and contemporary social practices, adolescent/unintended pregnancies, sexually transmissible infections (STIs) including HIV/AIDS, unsafe abortion, all forms of sexual abuse and harassment as well as other forms of violence against girls and women and exploitation.

-As the ICT Advisor, you will provide meaningful contributions to an organization that is making significant strides toward female empowerment and gender equality.
+As the IT Advisor, you will provide meaningful contributions to an organization that is making significant impact toward female empowerment and gender equality.

 As a volunteer, you will: